Last Updated on –

 Related: Best Courier Services in the Philippines

-- After-sales support is usually unsatisfactory
+After-sales support is usually unsatisfactory

 Unfortunately, I noticed that most after-sales support from online stores are just plain terrible.
 Just take a look at some of the comments/feedbacks online and you’ll see what I mean

-- Hard to determine actual size, material and color of the item
+Hard to determine actual size, material and color of the item

-Not being able to touch and see the items makes it difficult to determine its actual make.
 I’ve seen plenty of feedback online where customers say the color/material used is different from the stock photo/description.

 Read Next: Best Credit Cards for Online Shopping in the Philippines